Jinius007/dairy-sustainability-hub/README.md

 A comprehensive platform for Milk Unions and Milk Producer Companies to manage sustainability reporting with admin and user roles, template management, and draft workflow.

+## 🚀 Automatic Deployment Test

+This project is now connected to GitHub for automatic deployments.
+Any push to the main branch will automatically trigger a deployment on Vercel.

 ## Features

 ### Admin Features